WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Discussion

 \subsection{Future Work}

-A potential path for improvement is the inclusion of better algorithms to estimate the fixation data.
-Our proposed approach is simple and performs well when compared to high-quality eye-tracking data.
-However, it can be improved further with more complex methods, such as correcting the gaze points by taking the line height, the distributions of existing gaze data, or the accuracy and sampling rate of \textit{WebGazer} into account when performing the fixation cleaning and merging.
-Finally, as described by \citet{malmaud-informationseeking}, the extracted gaze data could be converted into features that can be used in combination with language models, such as BERT \citep{devlin_bert_2018}, to investigate if that leads to more human-like reasoning.
-Given that our data is collected on texts which contain annotated spans, is it possible to analyze if \textsc{WebQAmGaze} improves the performance and explainability of these models in a QA setting.
+A potential path for improvement is the inclusion of superior algorithms for fixation detection, for instance, machine-learning-based event detection methods \citep{birawo2022review,nuraini2021machine}.
+With our simple approach, we find similar patterns to those observed when compared to high-quality eye-tracking data, e.g., a clear effect in word length.
+However, it can be improved further with more complex methods, such as correcting the gaze points by taking line height, text layout, distribution of fixations, or accuracy and sampling rate of \textit{WebGazer} into account when performing the fixation cleaning and merging.

+A preliminary survey could be used to gain information about the participant's webcam setup as well as to improve the data quality by performing a calibration step to calculate the \textit{WebGazer} calibration accuracy and sampling rate before performing the entire experiment.
+This would allow pre-filtering cases where the participant's webcam setup is of lower quality.

+Finally, as described by \citet{malmaud-etal-2020-bridging}, the extracted eye movement measures can be used in combination with computational language models, such as BERT \citep{devlin-etal-2019-bert}, to investigate if this leads to more human-like reasoning in the model.
+Given that our data is collected on texts that contain annotated rationales, it is possible to analyze if \textsc{WebQAmGaze} improves the performance and explainability of these models in a question-answering application.